Gravity Forms is by far the most popular forms plugin on WordPress.

 WooCommerce– the leading e-commerce plugin on WordPress- has all the functionality you need to build an online store.

 And these two plugins are brought together using the Gravity Forms Product Add-ons.

 Built by Lucas Stark, what this plugin does, is link custom forms to any product in your WooCommerce store, to request additional information from the shopper.
 As the store owner, you can either request shopper information or product customization specification depending upon your product or service.

 You can build advanced product configuration forms using Gravity Forms and link them to any product in your WooCommerce site.

 These forms can contain mandatory or optional fields.
-Form fields can be created to gather information about the quantity and pricing, associate services, or set parameters, while choosing the product.
+Form fields can be created to gather information about the quantity and pricing, associated services, or set parameters while choosing the product.
 The information can be then used to generate a total purchase amount for the product.